- Some of Norway's most dramatic mountain scenery

 Hiking Besseggen and the Jotunheimen National Park is ideal for adults with a love of the mountains looking for a varied and fairly challenging hike with the added dimension of a focus on the culture and history of the Jotunheimen region.

 Optional Extensions: Uranostind Glacier Hike and/or King's Road

 The tour can be also be extended by adding one or both of the following options.
-These are done either before or after the main hike depending on the direction of the tour.
+These are done after the main hike.
 See under "Itinerary" for more information on these options.

 - A day's glacier summit hike to the peak of Uranostind with extra night at Fondsbu.

-- A self-guided 4-day/3-night extension walking sections of the historical King's Road, based from comfortable cabin with half board and picnic lunch provided (note this add-on is not suitable for solo travellers).
+- A self-guided 3-day/2-night extension with two day hikes walking sections of the historical King's Road, based from comfortable cabin with half board and picnic lunch provided (note this add-on is not suitable for solo travellers).

 Day 1: Arrival